mgouiza/aspect-prmf/README.md

 - ***prmname_check***:  Function to check if all parameter names in a parameter dictionary are recognized.
 Unrecognized parameters are printed on the screen.

 ## Examples
-aspect-prmf.ipynb is a Jupyter notebook with simple examples illustrating how to use the different functions.
+aspect_prmf.ipynb is a Jupyter notebook with simple examples illustrating how to use the different functions.